 An NFT is not a cryptocurrency.
 It is a digital asset with a digital signature.

 The value of an NFT is untradeable and cannot be exchanged for physical money.
 In contrast, the fungible nature of cryptocurrencies makes them easy to trade.
-Hence, a person can buy an NFT, but it can't exchange it for actual cash.
+Hence, a person can buy an NFT, but they can't exchange it for actual cash.

-An NFT is an asset that is unique in that its creator can sell it on the internet.
+An NFT is an asset unique in that its creator can sell it on the internet.
 Unlike cryptocurrency, people use NFT for the purchase of digital assets.
 Its creator can sell it to anyone, which means it has the power to transfer ownership to other parties.
 Its value is similar to a commodity, but it does not have the same characteristics as a cryptocurrency.

 The essential difference between an NFT and a cryptocurrency is that an NFT is one-of-a-kind.
-It makes NFT more valuable than a cryptocurrency.
+It makes NFT more valuable than cryptocurrency.
 The differences are also visible to the public.
 An NFT can be a digital or physical asset, and you can manipulate them.
 Embedded metadata is what makes NFTs unique.
 Its digital counterparts are traceable and can be traced quite easily.

 What Are NFTs Used For?